Wixen-7/Morning-surge-short-Strategy/README.md

 ---

-## 📝 License
+## License

 MIT License — free to use, modify, and distribute.

 ---

 *Built for educational purposes.
-Always understand what you're trading before risking real capital.*
+Always understand what you're trading before risking real capital.Happy Trading:)*